weigandconstruction/procore_sdk/README.md

 ## Generating SDK

 This SDK uses a patched version of [openapi-generator](https://openapi-generator.tech/) that is available at [this fork](https://github.com/ntodd/openapi-generator/tree/ntodd/feature/elixir-improvements).
-Until these changes are merged back into the main project, generate files with the included jar.
+These changes were [merged](https://github.com/OpenAPITools/openapi-generator/pull/18788) into the openapi-generator project on June 10, 2024 and will be available in v7.7.0.
+Until that version is available, the vendored jar file must be used to generate the spec.

 Java is required on the system running this generator.

 To generate a new version of this SDK: